 "Survey results through June 2010 conducted with new policyholders of AAA Mid-Atlantic Insurance Company, Keystone Insurance Company or AAA Mid-Atlantic Insurance Company of New Jersey, insured in the AAA Mid-Atlantic territory only.
-Customers stated they saved on average of \$556 on an annual policy as compared to their former company's premium.
-AAA Insurance are underwritten by AAA Mid-Atlantic's wholly-owned subsidiaries: AAA Mid-Atlantic Insurance Company, AAA Mid-Atlantic Insurance Company of New Jersey, Keystone Insurance Company and by other insurance companies which are not owned by AAA Mid-Atlantic.
-AAA auto insurance is not ovailable in the District of Columbia.
+Customers stated they saved an average of \$556 on an annual policy as compared to their former company's premium.

+AAA Insurance is the registered trade name of the insurance agency of AAA Mid-Atlantic Inc. Policies offered by AAA Insurance are underwritten by AAA Mid-Atlantic's wholly-owned subsidiaries: AAA Mid-Atlantic Insurance Company, AAA Mid-Atlantic Insurance Company of New Jersey, Keystone Insurance Company and by other insurance componies which are not owned by AAA Mid-Atlantic.
+AAA auto insurance is not available in the District of Columbia.
 All policies are subject to policy terms, underwriting guidelines and applicable laws.
 Applicants may not qualify for all coverages, benefits or discounts.